simonbs/SBSAnimojiRecording/README.md

 # SBSAnimojiRecording

-Shows how Apples Animojis can be overlayed on a camera feed using ARKit. *NB: This is achieved in a hacky way.*.
+Shows how Apples Animojis can be overlayed on a camera feed using ARKit. **NB: This is achieved in a hacky way.**

 Videos are recorded using ReplayKit.